expeerly/embeddocumentation/README.md

 - Best for maximizing reach with public videos

 **Cons**
-- It **NEGATIVELY** impacts your conversion rate as you channel traffic out of your online shop to Youtube
+- It **NEGATIVELY** impacts your conversion rate as you channel traffic out of your online shop or marketplace to Youtube

 ### 5.3 Mux Streaming Links